 If possible, remove the carpet (a haven for dust and allergens), and replace it with wood, tile, cork, or non-vinyl linoleum.
 But if that’s not economically feasible, some old-fashioned elbow grease is a great way to get rid of dust.

-6. Pay attention where your smart meters/wireless routers are located
+6. Pay attention to where your smart meters/wireless routers are located

 The latest influx of smart meters being installed in neighborhoods has been all over the local news over the past few months.
 If you are sensitive to EMFs, you may notice a sensitivity to the meter.